cerner/smart-on-fhir-tutorial/source/index.html.md

 </html>
 ```

-> Make sure to replace CLIENT_ID with the client id provided in the email and redeploy your site.
+> Make sure to replace CLIENT_ID with the client id provided in code console and redeploy your site.

 The responsibility of launch.html is to redirect to the appropriate FHIR authorization server.
 As you can see in the code, fhir-client makes our job pretty easy.
 All we have to do is call ```FHIR.oauth2.authorize``` and supply the client_id generated by the code console during registration and the scopes we registered.

 The client_id is found in the app details page that can be accessed by clicking on the application icon in the <a href="https://code.cerner.com/developer/smart-on-fhir/apps" target="_blank">code console</a>.
-Copy the client_id into the authorize call in launch.html, commit the changes back to your repo and redeploy your site using ```./deploy.sh```.
+Copy the client_id into the authorize call in launch.html, commit the changes back to your repo and redeploy your site.

 For the purposed of this tutorial you don't need to modify the scopes.
 This list should match the scopes that you registered the application with.